 Doubling as storage for many of the Makerspace's supplies, the top of this workstation is large enough to seat a small group and can be drawn or written on with dry-erase markers, allowing students to plan our how they want to approach products.
 Stools around it provide seating for four people to allow for group work.
 ONLY PRE-APPROVED DRY-ERASE MARKERS MAY BE USED ON THIS TABLE.

-The 3D Printer and its associated scale are located separate from the rest of the Makerspace materials and is located by the main library desk.
+The 3D Printer is kept separate from the rest of the Makerspace materials and is located by the main library desk.
 The 3D Printer is connected to a special laptop and available for student and public use.
 The 3D Printer can be used to create all sorts of small or medium-sized items out of plastic filament provided by the library, with the blueprints for these items easily found on a number of websites (such as Thingiverse.com).

 For more information on use of the 3D printer, see the 3D Printing tab.